NeuroJSON/jdata/JData_specification.md

 include:

 * **simplicity**: JSON data are composed by a list of `"name":value` pairs; such a simple grammar greatly eases the use and parsing of the data file; free JSON-encoders and decoders are widely available for most popular programming languages;
-* **human readability**: the text-based nature of JSON and it's clean, easy-to-read format make it intuitively readable without in-depth knowledge of the format itself;
+* **human-readability**: the text-based nature of JSON and its clean, easy-to-read format make it intuitively readable without in-depth knowledge of the format itself;
 * **hierarchical data support**: JSON has a tree-like data storage paradigm which has the native capacity to support complex hierarchical data structures; there is no inherent data size limit imposed by the format itself;
-*  **web ready**: because JSON can be readily parsed by JavaScript, most JSON-encoded data file can be directly invoked (inline or load from remote site) from a JavaScript based web-application.
+*  **web-readiness**: because JSON can be readily parsed by JavaScript, most JSON-encoded data file can be directly invoked (inline or load from remote site) from a JavaScript based web-application.

 JSON also has limitations.
 JSON's "value" fields are weakly-typed.
 They only support strings, numbers, and Boolean types, but lack of the fine-granularity